unavi-xyz/wired-protocol/social/README.md

 ## Identity Servers

-Identity servers are an optional server for remotely hosting DIDs.
+Identity servers are optional servers for remotely hosting DIDs.
-You can log in to the server with a given login method - such as a username / password or OAuth connection - then receive session keys for verifying your ownership of the given DID to other parties.
+You can log in to the server with a standard login method - such as a username / password or OAuth connection - then receive session keys used to verify your ownership of the hosted DID to other parties.

+Running your own identity server is a great first step towards self-sovereignity within The Wired.

 ## Moderation